-A: SeaChoice is incurring the costs of the sampling and mailing kits to volunteers (about $35 per kit).
+A: SeaChoice is incurring the costs of the sampling and mailing kits to volunteers.
 We are asking participants to pay for their own seafood, of which only a small amount is needed for testing.
 For the purpose of this project, you may purchase the smallest amount possible.
-We will provide recipes for volunteers in case you want to create a meal with any extra fish you have purchased.
+Please watch this instructional video to see how much is needed for each sample.

 Q: Can my seafood samples come from a restaurant?

-A: For this phase of the project we are asking that participants only sample from grocery stores and fishmongers.
+A: For this phase of the project we are asking that participants only sample fresh or frozen raw seafood from grocery stores and fishmongers.

 Q: What will happen with the data collected?